Website Planning Process – Part 3

-Publishing quality content to your site regularly is important for building an online readership and for increasing your site’s results in search engines.
+Publishing quality content on your site on a regular basis is important for building an online readership and improving your site’s search engine rankings and results.

-This is the step where you are actively marketing and promoting your business online through content, and so it’s essential that you create a habit of publishing content on your site as consistently as possible.
+This is the step where you actively market and promote your business online with content, so it’s important to develop a habit of consistently writing and publishing content about your business.

-Now, commit to making this into a regular habit.
-Monitor this activity and if you need to, fine tune your content publishing schedule accordingly.
+- Commit to making this into a regular habit.
+Monitor your commitment and adjust your publishing schedule accordingly.

-Remind yourself when you sit down to plan or write your content that you are you are working on growing your business, instead of just simply working in it.
+- Remind yourself when you sit down to plan or write content that you are working on your business, instead of simply working in it.

 Tip #2: Use Content Scheduling Tools

-If you are going to publish content to your website or blog consistently (and you should!), having content scheduling tools can help keep your workflow organized.
+If you plan to publish content regularly (and you should!), having content scheduling tools can help keep your workflow organized and moving along.

-You can use simple spreadsheet-based Editorial Templates to help schedule and track the content planning and production process, or use a plugin.
+You can use a simple spreadsheet to schedule and track your content planning and production process or—if your site is built with WordPress—you can use a plugin.

 Spreadsheet-Based Editorial Templates

-You can easily create a simple editorial content master template to help you schedule your content creation using a spreadsheet program …
+You can easily create a simple editorial content template to help you schedule your content creation using a spreadsheet program.

-- Date: Record the date you plan to publish the content.
-Tip: You can use color-coding to indicate when your content has been published.
-Additionally, you can create another column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site.
+- Publish Date: Type in the date you plan to publish your content.
+You can use color-coding to highlight published content, work-in-progress, unassigned topics, etc. You can also add columns to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to be published.

-- Author: Who will write or create the content.
+- Author: Record who will write or create your content.
 (See Step 10 below)

-- Category: If you are publishing to your blog, enter the blog post category you will publish this item under.
+- Category: If you are publishing on your blog, enter the category you will publish your content item under.

-- Offer: What is this specific content item designed to sell or promote?
+- Offer/CTA (Call To Action): What is this content item specifically designed to help you sell or promote?
 Record your offer or call-to-action here.

-- Headline: Enter your article headline, content item title, etc.
+- Headline: Enter your article title or headline.

-- Description: Enter a brief description or purpose of your content.
+- Description: Enter a brief description or purpose of the content.

-- URL: After publishing the item, record its URL here.
-This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)
+- URL: After publishing, record the URL of your article here.
+This will make it easier to find the URL of your post when promoting your content (e.g. on social media, emails, etc.)

-You don’t need all of the above columns.
-You can keep it simple by creating a basic spreadsheet containing just these essential columns:
+You don’t need to add all of the above columns to your spreadsheet.
+You can keep things really simple by creating a basic spreadsheet that only includes the following columns: